 How Long Does a California Duster Last?

-When it’s finally time to replace ours with a brand-new one, we simply retire our old duster to dirtier jobs, like cleaning wheels, tires, and mud flaps, without using it on painted surfaces anymore.
+We used the duster shown on the top of this photo for several years (yes, YEARS).
+They actually work better once they get a bit dirty, and they work very well for a long time thereafter.
+When it’s finally time to replace it with a brand-new one, we simply retire our old duster to dirtier jobs, like cleaning wheels, tires, and mud flaps, without using it on painted surfaces anymore.

 After years of use, we retired our old duster and bought a new one.
 The old duster is now used to clean tires, rims, mud flaps, etc.